Juan-Jones/earnonlinemoney/content/blog/how-to-make-money-on-fiverr.md

 ## What is Fiverr

 Fiverr is a popular platform that connects freelancers with clients from around the world.
-Freelancers on Fiverr can offer a variety of services, from writing and graphic design to website development and video production.
+Freelancers on Fiverr can offer a variety of services, from [diverse writing gigs]({{< relref "find-freelance-writing-gigs" >}}) and graphic design to website development and video production.

 ## Tips on Increasing Fiverr Profits